 When the parent divides to form more than two new organisms, such a process is called multiple fission.

-In this fission, when the organism comes under unfavorable conditions or in a dirty environment, then it makes layers to protect itself, and inside it does multiple fission, that is, divides the nucleus many times.
+In this fission, when the organism comes under unfavourable conditions or in a dirty environment, then it makes layers to protect itself, and inside, it does multiple fission, that is, divides the nucleus many times.
 These are also called spores.

 And these spores become cells.
-After that, when favorable conditions occur, the layers break, and all the cells come out.
+After that, when favourable conditions occur, the layers break, and all the cells come out.

-Now the amoeba is in a dire situation, due to which it wants to give birth to more children so that some survive, due to this it starts multiple fragmentation inside the cyst wall.
+Now, the amoeba is in a dire situation, which is why it wants to give birth to more children so that some survive; due to this, it starts multiple fragments inside the cyst wall.

-The spores that are formed inside the cyst wall are called spore amoebae or Pseudopodiospores, and these spores become amoeba, under favorable conditions, this cyst wall breaks and the amoeba comes out, and this process is called sporulation.
+The spores that are formed inside the cyst wall are called spore amoebae or Pseudopodiospores, and these spores become amoeba; under favourable conditions, this cyst wall breaks, and the amoeba comes out, and this process is called sporulation.

 What is budding?